Staff Profile

 NE1 7RU

-I am currently an Associate Lecturer in Linguistics and a Research Associate at Newcastle University, where I completed both my PhD and Master's degrees with distinction in the same field.
-Prior to this, I studied modern foreign languages and obtained qualifications as a translator and interpreter in English, Mandarin Chinese, and Russian.
+I am currently an Associate Lecturer in Linguistics in the School of English Literature, Language and Linguistics (SELLL) and a Research Associate on the BulBul project, led by Prof Ghada Khattab, within the School of Education, Communication and Language Sciences at Newcastle University.
+I completed both my PhD and Master’s degrees in Linguistics at SELLL with distinction.
+Prior to that, I earned a specialist degree in modern foreign languages, alongside qualifications of a translator and interpreter in English, Mandarin Chinese, and Russian.
+As part of my degree’s exchange program, I studied at Durham University, and in China.

-My primary research interests focus on language acquisition, particularly in first and subsequent language learning.
-I mainly use psycholinguistic methods and I am especially interested in the role of input in language development, as well as the cognitive processes involved in ab-initio language processing, with a specific emphasis on perception and early words and syntax learning.
+My primary research interests are centred around language acquisition, with a focus on both first and subsequent language learning.
+I employ psycholinguistic methods in my work, and I have a special interest in the role of input in language development, as well as in the impact of the cognitive processes involved in early language processing -- especially in perception, speech segmentation, and the learning of early words and syntax.

 I have taught a range of modules in language and linguistics in SELLL